 - When one steals or fraudulently obtains a major work of art or items from a museum.

 - Embezzling from a health care benefit plan.

-The charges against one who is accused of embezzlement may be misdemeanor or felony in nature.
-As with any theft crime, the main factor that determines the severity of the charges against you is the amount that was misappropriated.
+The charges against a person accused of embezzlement may be misdemeanor or felony in nature.
+As with any theft crime, the primary factor that determines the severity of the charge is the sum of money or total value of the property that you allegedly misappropriated.
 The penalties you may face may increase exponentially if you face federal embezzlement charges.
 The penalties listed below apply to state embezzlement charges.

 Embezzlement is a second-degree misdemeanor when the misappropriated funds or the value of the misappropriated assets falls below $100.
 One can face up to 60 days in jail and/ or fines of up to $500 for this offense as a state crime.

 Embezzlement becomes a first-degree misdemeanor offense at a value of $100 or more, but not more than $300.
 This can lead to a year in jail and a fine of up to $1,000 as a state crime.